root-project/root/README/ReleaseNotes/v606/index.md

-From Dmitry Kalinkin (via github): Fix file corruption in `TTeXDump::DrawPolyMarker` The current implementation of `TTeXDump` uses `TVirtualPS::PrintFast` based methods to output TeX markup with automatic linewraps.
+From Dmitry Kalinkin (via github): Fix file corruption in `TTeXDump::DrawPolyMarker` The current implementation of `TTeXDump` uses `TVirtualPS::PrintFast` based methods to output TeX markup with automatic line-wraps.
 Yet these methods are optimized for PostScript format where there are a lot of space characters that are used for newline placement.
 Current `TTeXDump::DrawPolyMarker` would often produce a long contiguous lines that trigger a forceful linewrap that can happen in the middle of real number constant